amonapp/docs.amon.cx/docs/agent.md

-<h2>Server monitoring</h2>
-<h3 id='monitoring-install'>Getting started with the Amon agent</h3>
 <p>The Amon Agent is a small piece of software that runs on your hosts.
-Its job is to collect metrics and bring them to Amon so that you can do something useful with your
+Its job is to collect metrics and send them to the Amon Server.
-monitoring and performance data.
 </p>

-<h3>Installing the agent</h3>
+## Installing the agent

 <p>
 	Amon has a <a href="https://github.com/amonapp/amonagent-go">single binary collector agent</a>, written in Go.
 	<br><br>